Dunwoody Community Garden& Orchard at Brook Run Bylaws

 The Board may revoke membership if a member abandons or does not maintain his/her plot.
-Membership may also be revoked for failure to pay dues in a timely manner; or in the case of theft (crops, tools, hoses, signage, containers, etc.); or in the case of intentional damage to any garden property; or use of the Garden for any illegal purpose; or failure to adhere to the Garden’s bylaws and guidelines set forth in the Membership Agreement.
+Membership may also be revoked for failure to pay dues in a timely manner; or in case of theft (crops, tools, hoses, signage, containers, etc.); or in case of intentional damage to any garden property; or use of the Garden for any illegal purpose; or failure to adhere to the Garden’s bylaws and the guidelines set forth in the membership agreement.

 Article IV: Board of Directors